nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

 ---
 title: "Tracing"
-description: "Learn how to configure tracing in NGINX Gateway Fabric."
 weight: 200
 toc: true
 docs: "DOCS-000"
 ---

-{{<custom-styles>}}
+Learn how to configure tracing in NGINX Gateway Fabric.

 ## Overview

 NGINX Gateway Fabric supports tracing using [OpenTelemetry](https://opentelemetry.io/).
 The official [NGINX OpenTelemetry Module](https://github.com/nginxinc/nginx-otel) instruments the NGINX data plane to export traces to a configured collector.
-Tracing data can be exported to an OpenTelemetry Protocol (OTLP) exporter, such as the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+Tracing data can be used with an OpenTelemetry Protocol (OTLP) exporter, such as the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
 This collector can then export data to one or more upstream collectors like [Jaeger](https://www.jaegertracing.io/), [DataDog](https://docs.datadoghq.com/tracing/), and many others.
-This particular model is called the [Agent model](https://opentelemetry.io/docs/collector/deployment/agent/).
+This is called the [Agent model](https://opentelemetry.io/docs/collector/deployment/agent/).

-In this guide, we are going enable tracing on our HTTPRoutes using NGINX Gateway Fabric.
-We will use the OpenTelemetry Collector and Jaeger to process and collect our traces.
+This guide explains how to enable tracing on HTTPRoutes using NGINX Gateway Fabric.
+It uses the OpenTelemetry Collector and Jaeger to process and collect the traces.

-## Installing the Collectors
+## Install the Collectors

 The first step is to install the collectors.
 NGINX Gateway Fabric will be configured to export to the OpenTelemetry Collector, which is configured to export to Jaeger.
-This model allows us to easily swap out the visualization collector (Jaeger) for something else if we want to, or add more collectors without needing to reconfigure NGINX Gateway Fabric.
-It is also possible to configure NGINX Gateway Fabric to export directly to Jaeger, if desired.
+This model allows the visualization collector (Jaeger) to be swapped with something else, or to add more collectors without needing to reconfigure NGINX Gateway Fabric.
+It is also possible to configure NGINX Gateway Fabric to export directly to Jaeger.

-First, create the namespace:
+Create the namespace:

 ```shell
 kubectl create namespace monitoring